Alfresco/alfresco-ng2-components/docs/dev-containers.md

   (the actual signing).
 - Your host SSH agent is forwarded, so `git push` over SSH uses your host keys.

-**Important**: VS Code forwards the host agent socket but does **not** automatically copy the host GPG public keyring into the container.
-GPG needs both a public key entry in the local keyring (to select which key to use) and the forwarded agent socket (to perform the signing).
-If the public key is missing from the container keyring, `gpg --clearsign` will fail with `No secret key` even though the host agent is reachable and the forwarding is active.
+By default this devcontainer bind-mounts the host public keyring file (`${localEnv:HOME}/.gnupg/pubring.kbx`) into the container at `/home/node/.gnupg/pubring.kbx` (read-only), so you usually do not need export/import for rebuilds.

+The host `gpg-agent` forwarding is still required for the actual signing step.

 This is the one-time host-side setup: